-5. On Page SEO is a Master Stroke
+5. On-Page SEO is a Master Stroke

 Another important thing that leading eCommerce brands don’t usually do is to utilize on-page SEO on their sites.
-They ignored the effective use of heading tags, subheading, posting of press releases, news, body content, etc. So as a small business owner, you can bank on this, to compete favorably with them by making use of keyword-rich content, complete with headings and subheadings that are loaded with your keywords.
+They ignored the effective use of heading tags, subheadings, posting of press releases, news, body content, etc. So as a small business owner, you can bank on this, to compete favorably with them by making use of keyword-rich content, complete with headings and subheadings that are loaded with your keywords.
 Since these big eCommerce brands don’t post content, except images of their products, you can also make the most of this loophole by carrying out on-page SEO on each of your web pages.

 The following are just some of the SEO factors you should consider using for effective on-page SEO: